BOBSpaces/BOBFERENCE/README.md

 <p style="font-size:20px;">A Buidler's Bitcoin UnConference.</p>

 BOB's Unconference — An event ongoing for a full week, dedicated to fostering innovation, privacy, and freedom within the Bitcoin Developer Community in Asia and BOBs Network.
-We like to think of this as the most inclusive, organic, grassroots event possible for Bitcoin within the continent.
+We like to think of this as the most inclusive, organic, grassroots event possible for Technical Bitcoiners within the continent.

 What can you expect at BOB's Unconference?